 Focus uniformity is usually not quite as good on a short throw projector.
 This means you sometimes may notice the corner of an image not being as sharp as the middle or opposite corner.
 This is generally not noticeable while watching a film but can be seen when displaying text.

 Short Throw projectors require a very flat surface to project on to, this is particularly true when using an Ultra Short Throw projector.
-Screens that roll or fold are not recommended as the image can appear a little wavy.
+Screens that roll or fold are not recommended as the image can appear wavy.
 Best to stick with a good quality fixed frame screen or projection whiteboard.

 Generally, Short Throw projectors can cost a little more than standard/long throw projector.